 Zimmerman’s writing career was cut short by a series of strokes in November 2008 that left him unable to speak, read and write.
 But his impact on the writing and football industries was profound.
 He’s widely considered one of the best football writers of all time, and his 1970 “A Thinking Man’s Guide to Pro Football” and revised 1984 “The New Thinking Man’s Guide to Pro Football” are textbooks to this day for young football writers trying to learn the game and trying to learn to write about the game.

 As a 15-year-old, Zimmerman sparred with Ernest Hemingway in a Manhattan gym.
-He sustained four broken noses as an offensive lineman in high school (Horace Mann High in the Bronx, N.Y.), at two colleges (Stanford and Columbia) and for his Army team (the Western Area Command Rhinos, in Germany).
+He broke his nose four times as an offensive lineman in high school (Horace Mann High in the Bronx, N.Y.), at two colleges (Stanford and Columbia) and for his Army team (the Western Area Command Rhinos, in Germany).
 He also played semi-professionally in New Jersey for the Paterson Pioneers and the Morristown Colonials.

-When he was struck down, Zimmerman was still writing multiple columns a week for the magazine and its website, SI.com.
+Zimmerman was still writing multiple columns a week for the magazine and its website, SI.com, until he suffered his strokes.

 PAUL “DR. Z” ZIMMERMAN AWARD WINNERS (For lifetime achievement as an NFL assistant coach):